 The global economic meltdown in the past years has seen corporate salaries stagnate.
-In such a scenario, you might wonder if it’s worth investing the time and money in a credential such as PMI’s Project Management Professional (PMP®) to raise your career status and compensation.
+In such a scenario, you might wonder if it’s worth investing the time and money in a credential such as PMI’s Project Management Professional (

 Also, it’s worth noting that attending a prestigious college doesn’t hurt in the salary stakes either.
 MBAs from George Washington University demonstrate the skills on the job that make them among the top earning PM’s, followed by alumni from Pennsylvania State University (Penn State).